cusspvz/set-asap/README.md

 ### Could you please represent it on a graphical way?

-If you meant terminal graphicall way, yes.
+If you meant terminal way, yes. =D

 #### Legend: